brekk/raconteur-scribe/README.md

 # raconteur-scribe

-The scribe is tied of the [raconteur][] module, which offers additional functionality (such as easy template management and a clean programmatic interface) but you can use this module independently as well.
+The scribe is tied to the [raconteur][] module, which offers additional functionality (such as easy template management and a clean programmatic interface) but you can use this module independently as well.

 [raconteur]: https://www.npmjs.com/package/raconteur "The raconteur module"